conan-io/conan-io.github.io/_posts/2022-10-26-Migrating-Recipes-Conan-v2-In-CCI.markdown

       "@type": "ImageObject",
       "url": "https://media.jfrog.com/wp-content/uploads/2017/07/20134853/conan-logo-text.svg"
     }
  },
  "datePublished": "2022-10-26",
  "description": "This article will break down all the changes we are making in ConanCenterIndex for you slightly more complicated header-only recipe which uses CMake to install files instead of a simply copy.
-This makes it a great reference for more CMake based projects.", }
+This makes it a great reference for more CMake based projects."
+ }
 </script>